Nancy Falkow

-Nancy Falkow (born April 22, 1970 in Atlantic City, New Jersey, died January 6, 2020 in Dublin, Ireland) was an American singer/songwriter and musician from Philadelphia.
+Nancy Falkow (April 22, 1970, in Atlantic City, New Jersey – January 6, 2020 in Dublin, Ireland) was an American singer/songwriter and musician from Philadelphia.

 Biography

-Falkow grew up in Margate City, New Jersey as part of a Jewish family and at sixteen took first prize for writing in the National Foundation for Advancement in the Arts.
+Falkow grew up in Margate City, New Jersey, as part of a Jewish family and at sixteen took first prize for writing in the National Foundation for Advancement in the Arts.

 After graduating high school in 1988, she graduated from Temple University with a BA, and from Beaver College with an MA.

 At Temple, she met Mark Getten who later introduced her to Scot Sax, (who both went on to be involved in a number of bands including Wanderlust (band) and Feel).

 They encouraged her musical and songwriting efforts and spurred her into pursuing Philly area gigs which culminated in recording a 5-song EP (produced by Scot Sax) in 1997 which gained many favorable reviews.

 On the strength of this, Nancy won a local talent search for Sarah McLachlan's Lilith Fair festival, winning one of 14 slots on the tour.
 The prize saw her sharing the stage with Sarah McLachlan and the Indigo Girls.

 From this many opportunities followed, doing background vocals for artists such as Astrud Gilberto and G. Love & Special Sauce.
 Nancy combined her day job at Indre Recording Studios with time to record her first full-length album "Smitten" (produced by Emmy-winning engineer and multi-instrumentalist Shane McMartin).
 The album was greeted by many positive reviews including Billboard Magazine which singled her out by saying, Falkow is writing infectious pop/folk songs with palpable soul.
 The song "It Could've Been Anyone" from Smitten made it to the soundtrack of the movie Emmett's Mark, starring Tim Roth and Gabriel Byrne.